 Western Texas and the Southwest including California

 There is very low chance of flooding over the southwestern United States, as drought continues to impact the region.
+The last six months has brought above normal precipitation to southern New Mexico and West Texas, but drought conditions still persist in this area.
+The US Seasonal Drought Outlook indicates that drought conditions will persist or intensify across portions of New Mexico and West Texas.
+Further east, Oklahoma and east Texas are in the grip of an extreme drought, although long term forecasts show some relief to the area.
 The primary factor in development of significant river flooding over most of the region is the occurrence of excessive rainfall in relatively short periods of time, even for areas where drought conditions persist or have developed.

-Please visit drought.gov for detailed outlooks, impacts and information related to your area.
+Please visit drought.gov for detailed outlooks, impacts and information.

 Western Water Supply